OSCAR PREDICTIONS 2015: The male acting awards

 PART 6: THE MALE ACTING AWARDS

-Welcome to Oscar week 2014.
-The 86th Academy Awards, hosted by Ellen DeGeneres, are this Sunday and it's time to break down and analyze just who or what is going to be walking off the stage with an Oscar.
-If you follow my website, you will know that I've been tabulating all of the minor and lead-up award winners in all of the Oscar categories since last November on my 2014 Awards Tracker.
-To put it in educational terms to match this website's theme, those numbers have been by "data analysis" to predicting just what films are going to win.
-It's time to make my formal predictions.
-In this sixth post, we are deep into the major award categories.
-Here are my picks for Best Supporting Actor and Best Actor.
-Stick with me and I will win you your Oscar pool.
-Let's go!
+The 87th Academy Awards, hosted by Neil Patrick Harris, are set for Sunday, February 22nd and it's time to analyze just who or what is going to be walking off that stage with an Oscar.
+If you follow my website, you will know that I've been tabulating all of the minor and lead-up award winners in all of the Oscar categories since last November on my 2015 Awards Tracker.
+To put it in educational terms to match this website's theme, those numbers have been my "data analysis" to predicting just what films are going to win.

 BEST SUPPORTING ACTOR